creative projects mostly just for fun

 accessories:

-drawers and cabinets is where my things go to die (out of sight, out of mind…most ADHDers can relate). to keep things open concept but still clutter-free and somewhat organized, i made a bunch of various sizes of wavy bowls and trays to keep similar products together.
+drawers and cabinets is where my things go to die. to keep things open concept but still clutter-free and organized, i made a bunch of various sizes of wavy bowls and trays to keep similar products together.

 volunteer work: jr nationals weightlifting championships

-in june 2025, i volunteered with my provincial weightlifting association to help with social media coverage and content for the jr nationals weightlifting championships, which was held locally.
+in the spring, i volunteered with my provincial weightlifting association to help with social media coverage and content for the 2025 jr nationals weightlifting championships, which was held locally.

-for two of the three competition days, i took videos and photos of athletes, posted videos of many athletes on the main Instagram story, and designed in-feed content posts for the podium in each weight class for athletes to want to share (many did). many of my videos were also used for highlight lifts for reels.
+for two of the three competition days, i took videos and photos of athletes, posted videos of athletes on the main Instagram story, designed in-feed content posts for the podium in each weight class, many of which were shared, and many videos were turned into highlight lifts for reels.

-see below for some of the visuals i created from the event or check out the community Instagram page from the event.
+see below for some of the visuals i created from the event.

 maybe you just need the beach?